MatthieuLefebvre/Streaming---Real-Time-Advanced-Analytics/README.md

 Save your changes.

+> From the repo, download cleaned-transactions.7z, unzip localy and put the csv file into the project folder TransactionGenerator/

 ### Run

 Run the console app by clicking Debug, then Start Debugging in the top menu in Visual Studio, or press F-5 on your keyboard.